philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 <video src="/blog/scheduling-in-react/sync-mode.mp4" muted="true" autoplay muted playsinline loop></video>

-However, in this example, it’s more important to update the input with the new text than it is to update the charts.
-A version that prioritizes the input will appear a lot more responsive to the end user even though the same computation time is required:
+However, a version that prioritizes updating the input with new keystrokes will appear to run a lot faster to the end user.
+This is because they receive immediate feedback even though the same computation time is required:

 <video src="/blog/scheduling-in-react/concurrent-mode.mp4" muted="true" autoplay muted playsinline loop></video>

 Unfortunately, current user interface architectures make it non-trivial to implement prioritization.
 One way to work around this problem is by [debouncing](https://davidwalsh.name/javascript-debounce-function) the chart update.
-The problem with this approach is that the charts still render synchronously when the debounced callback fires, which will again cause our user interface to take multiple seconds during which it is not responsive.
+The problem with this approach is that the charts still render synchronously when the debounced callback fires, which will again cause our user interface to be unresponsive for some time.
 We can do better!

 ## Browser Event Loop